sugarcrmlabs/OutboundEmailsDeployer/src/README.txt

 Supported Platforms and Versions
 This package supports only the MySQL database type.
 It is not supported for DB2, Oracle, Microsoft SQL Server, or any other database type.

-This package is only supported for Sugar versions 8.0.x (Sugar Cloud and On-Premise installations) and 8.2.x (Sugar Cloud installations).
+This package is only supported for Sugar versions 8.0.x (Sugar Cloud and On-Premise installations) and 8.2.x and 8.3.x (Sugar Cloud installations).

 Prerequisites